palewire/first-visual-story/readthedocs/index.rst

 .. image:: _static/charts-2.png
     :width: 100%

 Everything in plotly.js is handled by settings like this.
 For example, to change the markers to an light blue, update the ``settings`` variable.
+Make sure you add a comma after ``type: 'bar'``.

 .. code-block:: javascript
     :emphasize-lines: 5-8